medibloc/panacea-js-old/docs/medjs-cryptography.rst

 The ``medjs.cryptography`` contains cryptographic functions.

-To use this package standalone use:
+To use this package in a standalone use:

 .. code-block:: javascript